rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 node src/index.js
 {{< /highlight >}}

-A statement log appears in the command line after the script is executred.
+A statement log appears in the command line after the script is executed.
 Next, move this script into your *package.json* file, because that's where all your project's scripts will end up eventually.

 {{< highlight javascript "hl_lines=5" >}}
 {